 - The number (and amount) of grants is based on availability of funds in any given year.

-- The grant application is submitted by a member of the Newman University community including faculty, staff, students, alumni, or trustees.
+- The grant application is submitted by a member of the Newman University community including faculty, staff, students or alumni.

 - The grant request does not exceed $1,500 from faculty, staff, alumni, and trustees or $500 from students.
 Group requests that exceed the individual limits will be considered on an individual basis.

 - The project to be funded has the potential to produce a broad and lasting impact.